 6.2 The Customer is requested to make a complaint about the delivered goods with obvious transport damage to the delivery company and to inform the Seller.
 If the Customer does not comply with this it has no effect on his statutory or contractual claims for defects.

 7) Applicable Law

-7.1 The law of the Federal Republic of Germany applies to all legal relationships between the parties under exclusion of the laws on international purchases of movable goods.
+7.1 The law of the Federal Republic of Poland applies to all legal relationships between the parties under exclusion of the laws on international purchases of movable goods.
 For consumers this choice of law applies only insofar as the granted protection by mandatory provisions of the state’s law, in which the consumer has his/her habitual residence, has not been withdrawn.

 7.2 Furthermore, this choice of law does not apply in regard to the statutory right of withdrawal to consumers who, at the time of the conclusion of the contract, do not belong to a Member State of the European Union and their sole residence and delivery address at the date of conclusion of the contract is outside the European Union.

 8) Alternative Dispute Resolution

 8.1 The EU Commission is providing a platform on the Internet regarding the online dispute resolution at the following link: https://ec.europa.eu/consumers/odr This platform serves as a point of contact for out-of-court settlements of disputes arising from online sales or service contracts involving a consumer.

 8.2 The Seller is neither obliged nor willing to attend a dispute settlement procedure before a consumer arbitration board.